 Sternalis, a rare anatomical variation, occurs in a single-digit percentage of the population (some estimates pointing to roughly 4%).
 It commonly originates from the lower costal cartilages as tendinous fibers and runs superiorly parallel to the sternal body, inserting into the sternal angle.
 A proposed action of sternalis is to help in the expansion of the thoracic cage.

 Many different sternal anomalies can occur following abnormal development.
 A complete sternal cleft can occur when the two sagittal bars of the sternum do not fuse.
 This can sometimes allow the heart to protrude through the sternum.
 An incomplete fusion can cause a “sternal foramen” to be left within the sternum.

-The manubrium and proximal are routinely opened up during open heart surgery.
+The manubrium and proximal sternum are routinely opened up during open-heart surgery.
 Because of the strength of the bone, a mechanical saw is required to access the chest cavity.
-In children, strong sutures can be used to put the sternum back, but in all individuals above the age of 2, stainless steel wires are required to realign and close the sternum.
-If the blood supply is poor or if the adjacent ribs have been traumatized, the wires can loosen, and this can result in sternal dehiscence.
-If there is an infection, the wires need to be pulled out, and a plastic surgery consult has to be made so that the sternum can be closed with a muscle flap.
+In children, strong sutures can be used to put the sternum back together, but in all individuals above the age of 2, stainless steel wires are required to realign and close the sternum.
+If the blood supply to the sternum is poor or if the adjacent ribs have been traumatized, the wires can loosen, and this can result in sternal dehiscence.
+If there is an infection, the wires may need to be pulled out, and a plastic surgery consult generally must be made so that the sternum can be closed with a muscle flap.

 The sternal angle is an important clinical landmark for identifying many other anatomical points:

 The source of the eponymous name “the angle of Louis” is believed to have originated from either Antoine Louis, a French clinician, or Wilhelm Friedrich von Ludwig, a German physician.
 However, there is no definitive evidence of either origin, and some speculation even suggests it originates from another doctor, Pierre Charles Alexandre Louis.